-Complex partial seizures, also called focal onset impaired awareness seizures, are the most common type for adults who have epilepsy (a disorder that affects your brain cells).
+Complex partial seizures, now called focal onset impaired awareness seizures, are the most common type for adults who have epilepsy (a disorder that affects your brain cells).
 They’re usually harmless and only last a minute or two.
 But they can be strange or worrying -- both for you and anyone who’s with you.

 Seizures are brought on by surges of electrical energy in your brain.
 With a complex partial seizure, the surge happens only on one side and in a specific area.
 It’s called “partial” because only one part of your brain is affected.